BladeRunnerJS/brjs-site/docs/use/getting_started.md

     $ ./brjs test ../apps/brjs-todo/todo-bladeset/blades/todoinput/

-If all goes well you should see some output similar to the following:
+If all goes well you should see output similar to the following:

     BladeRunner version: BRJS-dev, built: 26 September 2013